-Using your incentive spirometer after surgery will help you keep your lungs clear and will help keep your lungs active throughout the recovery process, as if you were performing your daily activities.
+Using your incentive spirometer after surgery will help you keep your lungs clear.
+The incentive spirometer will also help keep your lungs active when you are recovering from surgery, as if you were at home preforming your daily activities.

 How to use the incentive spirometer

 - Sit on the edge of your bed if possible, or sit up as far as you can in bed.

 - Hold the incentive spirometer in an upright position.

 - Place the mouthpiece in your mouth and seal your lips tightly around it.

 - Breathe in slowly and as deeply as possible.
 Notice the yellow piston rising toward the top of the column.
 The yellow indicator should reach the blue outlined area.

 - Hold your breath as long as possible (at least for 5 seconds).
 Then exhale slowly and allow the piston to fall to the bottom of the column.